How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Method

-The goal of a curious agent is to select actions that maximise prediction errors.
-However, it is demonstrably harmful to naively maximise all prediction errors \cite{burda2018large}.
-So, what sorts of prediction errors are useful for exploration?
-The active learning literature explains that the future prediction error of a model can be decomposed into 3 different terms: noise, bias and variance \cite{settles2009active}.

-A curious agent should seek out environmental transitions that it could it learn, but has not yet (e.g. \cite{burda2018exploration})---so that by experiencing and learning from them it will reduce the total future prediction error.
-In terms of Equation \ref{eqn:noise} above, it should seek large values of the variance term on the right hand side.
-The difficulty is that it observes the left hand side of the equation, and that can be large when the variance is small if the noise or bias is large.
+Where ${\hat{\mu}}_{t+1}$ is the predicted mean of the next state, $\hat{\mathbf{\Sigma}}_{t+1}$ is the predicted aleatoric uncertainty of the next state and $\eta$ is a hyperparameter that regulates by how much the predicted uncertainty of the next state effects intrinsic rewards.
+To learn to predict the mean of the next state $\hat{\mu}_{t+1}$ and its aleatoric uncertainty $\hat{\mathbf{\Sigma}}_{t+1}$, we follow \citet{kendall2017uncertainties}---fitting a diagonal covariance Gaussian distribution to the elements of the next state.
+The predictions are made by a double-headed neural network---with a mean prediction head $\mathbf{f}$ parameterised by $\theta$ and a variance prediction head $\mathbf{g}$ parametrised by $\phi$.
+As employed in previous works, the separate heads of the double-headed deep network share feature extracting parameters \citep{kendall2017uncertainties}.
+The prediction network performs \textit{heteroscedastic} aleatoric uncertainty estimation \citep{kendall2017uncertainties}, which in a reinforcement learning context means the prediction heads are conditioned on the current state and action,

-To avoid stochastic transitions we explicitly model a quantity analogous to the noise term in Equation \ref{eqn:noise} as heteroscedastic aleatoric uncertainty.
-Heteroscedastic refers to the fact that the predicted uncertainty is a function of the model input.
-To compute heteroscedastic aleatoric uncertainty we follow \cite{kendall2017uncertainties}, who offer an objective for regressing both the mean and aleatoric uncertainty of a deterministic deep learning model.
-While, \cite{kendall2017uncertainties} use {\it{maximum a posteriori}} inference with a zero-mean Gaussian prior on the network parameters $\{\theta, \phi\}$, we found that the resulting regularisation terms in the cost function did not improve results---possible because regularisation terms could absorb some epistemic uncertainty.
-Accordingly, we take a simpler approach and use maximum likelihood estimation.
-Assuming that the data is Gaussian distributed we can define the following function for the likelihood \cite{kendall2017uncertainties, bishop2006pattern}.
+where $N$ is the total number of states observed during training.
+While \citet{kendall2017uncertainties} use {\it{maximum a posteriori}} inference with a zero-mean Gaussian prior on the network parameters $\{\theta, \phi\}$, we found empirically that the resulting regularisation terms in the cost function did not improve results.
+Accordingly, we simply perform maximum likelihood estimation with the likelihood presented in Equation (\ref{eqn:proportionality_expression}), resulting in the following cost function \citep{kendall2017uncertainties}.

-Where $\mathbf{f}_{\theta}$ are $\mathbf{g}_{\phi}$ are the neural networks used for forward prediction, $\theta$ are the network parameters for the mean prediction and $\phi$ are the parameters used for the aleatoric uncertainty prediction.
-Based on \cite{kendall2017uncertainties}'s implementation, the two mean and variance prediction heads share feature extracting parameters.
-The $\mathbf{g}_{\phi}$ term represents the aleatoric uncertainty of future states, mapping onto the noise term in Equation \ref{eqn:noise}.
-AMA's predictive model is trained by maximising the likelihood in Equation \ref{eqn:noise} with respect to $\theta$ and $\phi$, resulting in the following objective \cite{kendall2017uncertainties}.